On Huang and Wong's Algorithm for Generalized Binary Split Trees

-We use the following terminology to distinguish the different types of keys in a subtree.
-Suppose $T'$ is a tree for some subproblem $(I',h')$ of $(I,h)$.
-The keys of $I'$ that appear in the leaves of $T'$ are \emph{$T'$-queries}.
+\end{linenomath*} We use the following terminology to distinguish the different types of keys in a subtree.
+Given an S-subproblem $(I',h')$ of $(I,h)$, and a tree $T'$ for $(I', h')$, the keys of $I'$ that appear in the leaves of $T'$ are \emph{$T'$-queries}.
 The other keys in interval $I'$, which are holes in $T'$, are \emph{$T'$-holes}.
 (We don't introduce new terminology for the comparison keys in $T'$.)
 We drop the prefix $T'$ from these terms when it is understood from context.

 To analyze $(I_{15},2)$ we need some utility lemmas.
 We start with one that will help us characterize how weight-0 queries increase costs.
-This lemma (Lemma~\ref{lemma: depth} below) is in fact general and it holds for subproblems of an arbitrary instance of \twoWCST.
+This lemma (Lemma~\ref{lemma: depth} below) is in fact general and it holds for S-subproblems of an arbitrary instance of \twoWCST.
 Define two integer sequences $\braced{d_m}$ and $\braced{e_m}$, as follows: $d_1 = 0$, $d_2 = 3$, $e_1 = 0$, $e_2 = 2$, $e_3 = 6$, and